atanasgiliev/atanasgiliev.github.io/content/posts/post11.md

 +++

 And just like that it's been almost half a year.
 Yeah...
 I'm sorry about that, but I did warn you.
-I'll try to be a bit more regular from now on, Perhaps an entry once every or every other week?
+I'll try to be a bit more regular from now on.
+Perhaps an entry once every week or two?

-Anyway here are two haiku I wrote a few months ago and kind of forgot exist:
+Anyway, here are two haiku I wrote a few months ago and kind of forgot existed:

 Drowning of the hare.
 Turtles are faster in water,